2020PB/police-brutality/reports/Kentucky.md

 A policeman advances on, and fires pepper rounds at, a reporter on live tv in the middle of a calm environment.
 The officer faced "administrative reassignment" but has not been named, fired, arrested or charged.

-tags: journalist, rubber-bullets, pepper-ball, shoot
+tags: journalist, rubber-bullet, pepper-ball, shoot

 id: ky-louisville-2